IQ Test | Intelligence Test

 Generally, Intelligence tests are best used to determine what educational path would be a good choice for the intellectual ability you have.
 They might also be helpful in determining viable career paths for your ability based on the difficulty of school and training that will be required.

 While efforts are made to create test items that do not factor in education or culture, some still argue that these tests are biased toward well-educated people from the mainstream Western Culture, which may influence the results.
 There have been several tests created specifically to assess intelligence in a culture fair method, however, none of them have yet gained the recognition and acceptance of the Wechsler or the Stanford-Binet.

 Personality Test vs. The Career Test by CareerFitter

 The IQ Test will not offer much help in determining the best career for you.
 However, it may help you determine if you have the intellectual ability to pursue a career that requires a higher intelligence.

-CareerFitter will help you determine the career list best for you.
-A legitimate Intelligence Test could work in conjunction with CareerFitter to help you narrow your career options.
+CareerFitter will help you determine the careers that are best for you.
+A legitimate Intelligence Test could work in conjunction with a career test to help you narrow your career options.
 For example, if higher education careers like Physicist, Doctor, or Nuclear Scientist are on your full career test report but you score lower on an IQ test, it may be more difficult to get into the graduate school required to complete the necessary degree.
 You may want a career that better fits your natural intellectual abilities.